Glossary of terms

 an account which is used by multiple members of an organization, such as

-email which is sent to addresses to join an organisation and create an account if there isn’t an existing account for the email address invited.
+email which is sent to addresses to join an organization and create an account if there isn’t an existing account for the email address invited.

 see user account